 6. Tactical switch

-One of the most important aspect of a tactical flashlights is their ability to shift from one mode to the other.
+One of the most important aspect of a best tactical flashlights is their ability to shift from one mode to the other.
 Most of the modern best flashlights use some form of a tactical switch to make it easy for you to switch between say, eco to a strobe mode.
 There are 3 types of switches that generally employed by most manufacturers.

 Twist switch: This switch relies on the twisting of the head bezel or the tail cap of the flashlight to cycle between the various modes.
 I personally am not a huge fan of these switches as they are not very handy and quick to operate.
 Also, there is the problem of skipping to the next mode if you twist too strongly.